2015-2017 Chrysler 200: Problems, pros and cons, photos

 2016 Chrysler 200 interior 2016 Chrysler 200 interior.

 Failed rocker arms (aka cam followers) can cause a ticking noise in the 3.6L Pentastar V6 coming from the top of the engine.
 A rocker arm is an inexpensive part, but if not replaced in time, a bad rocker arm can damage the camshaft, which will require more costly repairs.
 See this illustration of what is a rocker arm.
-Here is the article explaining the repair; we also found many YouTube videos on this repair.
+We found many YouTube videos on this repair.
 If you hear a ticking noise from the top of your V6 engine, have it checked out.
 If one rocker arm is bad, your mechanic might recommend replacing all of them.

 An oil filter housing/cooler in the 3.6L V6 might need to be replaced if it leaks oil.